Timeline

 value JSONThe column's JSON-formatted raw value.

-visualization_string StringThe timeline's visualization type.
+visualization_string StringThe column's visualization type.

 {